-Appendix D: Student Computer Technology Acceptable Use Policy
+Student Computer Technology Acceptable Use Policy

 Technology provides tools and connections to other computer systems located worldwide.
-Caregivers of students who are users must understand that neither the Hilltown Cooperative Charter Public School nor its staff controls the content of the information available on these other systems.
-Some of the information available is controversial and may be offensive.
-The Hilltown Cooperative Charter Public School and the staff will make an effort to restrict access to sites it considers inappropriate for HCCPS students.
+Parents of students who are users must understand that neither the Hilltown Cooperative Charter Public School nor its staff controls the content of the information available on these other systems.
+The school will make an effort to restrict access to sites it considers inappropriate for HCCPS students.
+Students must agree to follow the rules of this Acceptable Use Policy.
+The nature of this technology provides many educational opportunities, but also necessitates personal responsibility for its use.